dquadros/KnowingRP2040/README.md

 ### Dual Core

 Running code in both ARM cores, with synchronization.

+## Chapter 4 - Reset, Interrupts and Power Control

+### PioInt

+Generating and handling PIO interrupts.

+### Sleep

+Putting the RP2040 in sleep and dormant modes.

 ## Chapter 6 - Clock Generation, Timer, Watchdog and RTC